twilio/twilio-csharp/README.md

 **The default branch name for this repository has been changed to `main` as of 07/27/2020.**

+## Announcements

+Our Developer Experience team is conducting planned maintenance from 03/09/2021 until 03/11/2021.
+Our next release is scheduled for 03/15/2021.

 ## Twilio REST API and TwiML Libraries for .NET

 Twilio provides a simple HTTP-based API for sending and receiving phone calls and text messages.
 Learn more on [twilio.com][apidocs].